danbarnes/danbarnes.github.io/_portfolio/1_project.markdown

 img: /img/11.JPG
 ---

 Elaine and I always wanted to revamp our 1955 ranch.
-After many years, over 2015-2017 we finally did. <a href=http://www.deanarch.com/RESIDENTIAL/1>Architecture</a> by <a href=http://www.deanarch.com/RECOGNITION-AND-AFFILIATIONS/1/caption>Christian Dean and Jessica Harner</a>.
-These are details of the results, largely from my favorite part of the house, the stair tower.
+After many years, over 2015-2017 we finally did.{% raw %} <a Architecture</a> by <a href=http://www.deanarch.com/RECOGNITION-AND-AFFILIATIONS/1/caption>Christian Dean and Jessica Harner</a>. {% endraw %}These are details of the results, largely from my favorite part of the house, the stair tower.
 It's different every day.

 <div class="img_row">
 	<img class="col one" src="{{ site.baseurl }}/img/1.jpg" alt="" title="image 1"/>